Sun Valley, Idaho: The Complete Local Travel Guide

 Where to Eat in Sun Valley

-The dining scene here punches well above its weight — and Kami will tell you that directly, coming from years in Michelin-starred kitchens across Europe and the US.
+The dining scene here punches well above its weight.
 There are serious chefs in this town who chose the valley for the same reasons we did: quality of life, access to exceptional ingredients, and a clientele that actually appreciates good food.
 The range is real: from a perfect burger after a long ski day to white-tablecloth dinners with local trout and thoughtful wine lists.
 Knowing which restaurants are genuinely excellent and which are coasting on mountain ambiance is the difference between a great food trip and a forgettable one.

 Winter in Sun Valley

 Bald Mountain — “Baldy” to everyone who lives here — is a serious ski mountain.
 Three thousand four hundred vertical feet, consistently good snow, and none of the mega-resort chaos you find in Vail or Park City.
 The runs are long, the lift lines are short by comparison, and the mountain has a character that rewards coming back season after season.
-Beyond downhill, the Nordic scene is exceptional: the Sun Valley Nordic Center maintains miles of beautifully groomed track through the valley floor.
+Beyond downhill, the Nordic scene is exceptional: the Sun Valley Nordic Center maintains neverending (about 200km of network of trails!) of beautifully groomed track through the valley floor.
 But winter here is also about life off the mountain — the warm bars, the long dinners, the cold that feels earned.
 We ski Baldy almost every day when conditions are right, and it never gets old.

 Planning Your Sun Valley Trip